Metta bhavana: a loving kindness meditation practice

 Hello and thanks for being here.
 If you’re new here I’m Laura, a counsellor, nature therapist, somatic therapist, meditation teacher and space holder.
 My offerings are all about supporting you to connect with yourself and the world around you.

-Today, I’m sharing a Metta Bhavana meditation practice.
-Metta Bhavana is a traditional Buddhist meditation, often translated as "loving-kindness" meditation.
-It’s a form of mindfulness that focuses on consciously developing feelings of love, kindness, and compassion, first towards ourselves, and then gradually extending those feelings to others, including friends, acquaintances and even people we may find challenging.
-This practice invites us to soften our hearts and minds, and to cultivate a sense of unconditional goodwill.
+Today, I’m sharing a Metta Bhavana meditation, a traditional Buddhist practice, often translated as loving-kindness meditation.
+Metta meditation is form of mindfulness that focuses on consciously developing feelings of love, kindness, and compassion, first towards ourselves, and then gradually extending those feelings to others, including friends, acquaintances and even people we find challenging.
+This practice invites us to soften our hearts and minds and to cultivate a sense of unconditional goodwill.
 It doesn’t require us to feel a certain way.
-Instead, it works by setting the intention to care, and gently nurturing that intention through repeated reflection and focused awareness.
+Instead, it works by setting the intention to care, and gently nurturing that intention through focused awareness.

 One day you finally knew what you had to do, and began - Mary Oliver, The Journey

-This is the very heart of Metta Bhavana.
+This is the very heart of metta loving kindness.
 The practice asks us to turn towards ourselves with gentleness, especially when we feel undeserving or depleted.
 It reminds us that we don’t have to wait until we feel “enough” to offer ourselves love.
-In fact, it’s the offering itself and the quiet repetition of phrases like “May I be well.
+In fact, it’s the offering itself and the repetition of phrases like “May I be well.
 May I be safe.
 May I be happy.
-May I live with ease.” that begins to reawaken our sense of worthiness.
+May I live with ease.” that begins to support sense of worthiness.

 This idea that love begins within doesn’t mean it happens in isolation.
 In fact, as Esther Perel explores in her post The Myth of Self-Love, our cultural obsession with individualism often skews the conversation.
 She reminds us that the journey toward self-love doesn’t happen in a vacuum, it’s shaped by our relationships, our communities, and the broader social systems we live within.

 Love is deeply relational.
-While it’s important to develop a kind and compassionate relationship with ourselves, I don’t believe in the often-repeated idea that “you must love yourself before anyone else can love you.”
+While it’s important to develop a kind and compassionate relationship with ourselves, I don’t believe in the idea that “you have to love yourself before anyone else can love you.”
 Frankly, I find that idea pretty harmful.
-We’re complex human beings, carrying different life experiences, traumas, and self-perceptions.
+We’re complex human beings, carrying different life experiences, traumas and self-perceptions.
 Struggling with self-love doesn’t make us unworthy of love from others.
-You can absolutely be a caring, supportive friend, partner, or family member even if your relationship with yourself is still a work in progress.
+You can absolutely be a caring, supportive friend, partner or family member even if your relationship with yourself is still a work in progress.

-In fact, it’s often through meaningful, loving relationships that we get to see ourselves more clearly and with more compassion.
+It’s often through meaningful, loving relationships that we get to see ourselves more clearly and with more compassion.
 Being loved by others can help us learn how to love ourselves and, sometimes, that external reflection is what we need most.
-If you’re interested in exploring your own relationship with self-love, I’ve included some reflection questions from Esther Perel’s post below.
+If you’re interested in exploring your own relationship with self-love, I’ve included some self-love journal prompts below.

-Metta bhavana: a loving kindness meditation practice to help you to cultivate feelings of love, kindness, and compassion towards yourself and others.
+Metta bhavana: a loving kindness meditation practice to to cultivate feelings of love and compassion towards yourself and others.

-So let’s explore Metta Bhavana a bit more and try out the practice.
-The word metta translates as “love” in a broad, non-romantic sense, encompassing qualities like kindness, goodwill, friendliness, and compassion.
+So what is metta meditation?
+In Metta Bhavana, the word metta translates as “love” in a broad, non-romantic sense, encompassing qualities like kindness, goodwill, friendliness, and compassion.
 It’s the warm, open-hearted feeling you might have toward a dear friend, a child, or even a stranger.
 The word bhavana means development or cultivation.
 So together, Metta Bhavana can be understood as the “cultivation of loving-kindness.”

 What I love about Metta Bhavana is that it doesn’t require us to already feel loving or kind.
 It simply asks us to show up, to set the intention, and to begin the practice.
 Especially during times when I’m feeling disconnected or challenged in my relationships, I find this meditation to be a gentle and grounding way to reconnect, with myself and with others.
 It helps soften the edges of defensiveness, resentment, or self-criticism, and brings me back into a more open-hearted state of being.